mojtabaasadi/django-rulebase/README.md

-A full listing of MIME types and their corresponding extensions may be found at the following location: https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types
+A full listing of MIME types and their corresponding extensions may be found at the following location: [read more](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types)

 ### min:value

 The field under validation must have a minimum value.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the size rule.
+Strings, numerics, arrays, and files are evaluated in the same fashion as the [size rule](#sizevalue).

 ### not-in:foo,bar,...